TULSA, Okla. — The Tulsa County Sheriff’s Office brought cold case victims to the Tulsa State Fair.

 “The biggest reason is the exposure, and you know we anticipate over a million people out here throughout the 11 days, and so it’s a great opportunity to get some exposure,” said Garrison.

-He said cold cases are not dead cases and stresses how important it is to work towards closure for the families.
+He said cold cases are not dead cases and stressed how important it is to work towards closure for the families.

 “I keep in touch with a handful of family members throughout the month.
 They call me a handful of times per month to get updates on their cases, so we stay pretty busy with them.
-I think it’s pretty important to keep the families involved,” said Garrison.
+I think it’s pretty important to keep the families involved."

-For Sarah Ledbetter, nothing will bring her sister Lisa home, but she does hold out hope that someone might come forward one day with information that could lead to an arrest.
+For Sarah Ledbetter, nothing will bring her sister home, but she holds out hope someone might come forward one day with information leading to an arrest.

-If you have any information about Lisa Ledbetter’s death or any other Tulsa cold case, please contact the Tulsa County Cold Case Task Force at 918-596-5690.
+Anyone with information about Lisa Ledbetter’s death or any other cold case, can contact the Tulsa County Cold Case Task Force at 918-596-5690.

 Stay in touch with us anytime, anywhere --